Start your career in the culinary arts the right way with a commercial cookery course in Melbourne CBD for hands-on

-Students undertaking the Hospitality – Cookery programs will be required to handle and cook a variety of meat, poultry and seafood as part of their course.
-This includes but is not limited to, meat such as lamb, beef, pork, kangaroo, etc, poultry such as chicken, duck, turkey, quail, etc., seafood including a variety of fish and shellfish.
+Students in this program will be required to handle and cook a variety of meat, poultry and seafood as part of the course.
+This may include meat such as lamb, beef, pork, kangaroo, etc, poultry such as chicken, duck, turkey, or quail, and seafood including a variety of fish and shellfish.
 Some dishes may also require the inclusion of wine, spirits or liqueurs.

 Included in materials fee: